Daham-Mustaf/GDAL_For_geospatial_analysis/README.md

 ```bash
 $ OgrInfo -listmdd countries.shp
 ```
 List the format drivers that are enabled.
+The result also shows whether the format can be used for read and/or write:
 ```bash
 $ OgrInfo --formats countries.shp
 ```